-Research supports a Mediterranean-style diet rich in monounsaturated fats, omega-3 fatty acids, and fiber, and limited in saturated fat, trans fat, and sodium.
+Research supports a Mediterranean-style diet rich in monounsaturated fats, omega-3 fatty acids, and fiber, and limited in saturated fat, trans fat, and salt.
 Meals that fit this pattern often center on fruits, vegetables, and whole grains, while limiting red meat.
 Here are five recipes to get you started.

 1. Quinoa and Red Pepper Chili

 This vegetarian version of a classic winter staple is lower in sodium and packed with fiber.
 Beans (no salt added) and quinoa provide vegetarian protein sources with plentiful nutrients and fiber but minimal fat.
 Including a variety of vegetables and whole grains ensures high levels of antioxidants, which research suggests protect against cardiovascular disease.

 - 2 poblano chiles

 - 3 cups chopped zucchini

 - 1 1/2 cups chopped onion

 - 1 teaspoon ground cumin

 - 1/4 teaspoon kosher salt